-Attorneys Handling All Types of Car and Auto Accidents In South Florida
+Attorneys Handling All Types of Car & Auto Accidents In South Florida For Over 30 Years

-Panter, Panter & Sampedro has been fighting alongside car accident victims for over 30 years.
+Panter, Panter & Sampedro has been fighting alongside car crash accident victims for more than 30 years.
 We have the experience needed to navigate the usually complex legal and insurance process to secure the compensation that victims deserve.

 Florida is a no-fault state, which simply means that no matter who is responsible for causing the auto accident, you will be treated under your own Personal Injury Protection (PIP) benefits for the first $10,000 in medical bills.
 A PIP insurance claim opened to treat your injury is intended to enable an auto accident injury victim to begin immediate medical treatment without the need of a court of law to first determine liability.